 The city was earlier called Bombay and in 1995, the name was officially changed to Mumbai, which according to many, was the original name of the city.
 It is the largest metropolis in India.
 The city covers an area of 603 sq km and has an approximate population of 18 million.

-Mumbai consists of seven islands which are joined together.
+Mumbai consists of seven islands that are joined together.
 The British started reclaiming land from the sea amidst these islands.
 Today, the elevation of the city varies from 10 to 15 meters.
 However, the city rises to a maximum elevation of 450 meters in northern Mumbai.
-The city is located on the Arabian Sea at the mouth of the Ulhas River and covers most of the Salsette Island whose remaining area is covered by Thane which actually forms a part of the Mumbai Metropolitan region.
-There are two big lakes in the city, namely Tulsi and Vihar and numerous small rivers like the Dahisar, Poisar and Oshiwara.
+The city is located on the Arabian Sea at the mouth of the Ulhas River and covers most of Salsette Island whose remaining area is covered by Thane which actually forms a part of the Mumbai Metropolitan region.
+There are two big lakes in the city, namely Tulsi and Vihar, and numerous small rivers like the Dahisar, Poisar, and Oshiwara.

 The city has a tropical wet and dry climate.
 Summers are hot and humid while winters are cool and dry.
 Heavy rainfall occurs during the monsoons from June to October.

 How to reach (transport) :

 Mumbai is very well connected to the rest of the country as well as the world.
 You can fly to Mumbai from a number of destinations in Asia, Europe, and America.
 The city is served by the Chhatrapati Shivaji International Airport which is located about 28 km away from the center of the city.